inocencio-dev/coin-game/README.md

 ## Available commands

-Native NPM capabilities for this project are listed below:
+## NPM capabilities for this project are listed below:

 ### `npm i`